RhoBetaEpsilonNationalBoard/RhoBetaEpsilon/content/startingachapter.md

 Any college or university with an undergraduate or graduate degree in robotics engineering is eligible for a PBE chapter!

 ## Wait wait wait, robotics engineering?
 What's that?
 Robotics combines engineering, computer science, and AI to create machines for various tasks.
 Here at PBE, we consider robotics engineering as any degree program that combines mechanical, electrical, and computer enginering, along with computer science, into one course of study.
+Coursework in robotics covers most of the following topics: sensing, actuation, manipulation, planning, kinematics, and control.
+Robotics coursework should also include a substantial amount of project work involving designing, building, and testing real world robots.

-Your school might treat this as a 'focus' within a larger department, or have qualifying degrees in topics like mechatronics, automation, or artificial inteliigence.
+Some schools may have official degrees in robotics engineering.
+Other schools might treat this as a 'focus' within a larger department, or have qualifying degrees in topics like mechatronics, automation, or artificial inteliigence.

 Some examples of eligible programs include:
 - [WPI](https://www.wpi.edu/academics/departments/robotics-engineering)